 Mike has been hanging around the poetry scene of Portsmouth and the Seacoast for almost twenty years.
-He’s published three books, most recently Another Forty Years.
+He’s published four books, most recently Divorced Dad’s Laundromat.
 Mike is the host of Beat Night at Book & Bar and the founder of Hive Poetry Project, Bee Monk Press and Space Bee Studio.
 He’s passionate about amplifying the creative voices in our community, especially those that struggle to be heard.

 During his term, Mike chose to expand on the work he’s been doing with Hive and bring poetry where it can help those who struggle to have their voices heard and to members of the community that may not normally have experience with poetry.
 Here is a list of the work and projects that Mike completed during his term.